Gunbard/KataKata/README.md

 - [ ] Multithread instead of locking up the UI when refreshing
 - [ ] Date added/acquired field
 - [ ] Recent catalogs list
-- [ ] Custom/multiple UPC data sources
+- [ ] Custom/multiple UPC data sources instead of being a jerk and scraping public database sites
 - [ ] Make an icon